bioelectronics-mit/bioelectronics-website-content/content/post/2023-07-01-welcome-Xavier/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-We welcome Dongjun (Jun) Jung to the Bioelectronics group!
+We welcome Xavier Smith (EECS) to the Bioelectronics group!